 Teaching Students Healthy Habits

-The CDC estimates that K-12 students in the U.S. miss 38 million school days each year due to influenza alone, while tens of millions more are lost due to colds and other preventable infectious diseases.
+The CDC estimates that K-12 students in the U.S. miss 38 million school days each year due to influenza alone, while tens of millions more are lost due to colds and other infectious diseases.

 Recognizing the importance of educating students about health and hygiene both in the classroom and at home, the National Education Association, National Parent Teacher Association, and Lysol® have partnered together to create the Healthy Habits Program.
+In addition to this coalition, Lysol is collaborating with Box Tops for Education to promote healthy habits and support schools across the U.S.

 - User-friendly lesson plans that include common core standards